dentarg/auth0-blog/_posts/2018-01-10-apigateway-microservices-superglue.markdown

-An _API Gateway_ is a centralized middleware that encapsulates the internal system architecture and provides an API that can be shaped based on real client needs rather than simply returning what the particular microservice is sending you back.
+An _API Gateway_ is a centralized middleware that encapsulates the internal system architecture and provides an API that can be shaped based on real client needs rather than simply returning what the particular microservice is sending you back, effectively implementing the **facade pattern** in the microservices world.

 It can have other responsibilities such as _authentication, monitoring, load balancing, caching, request shaping_ _and management, and static response handling._

 # In practice